SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQHIP00_Rollcall.md

 # Snell Wilcox IQHIP00 Rollcall

-This is a Rollcall-based driver that allows you to monitor and configure the Snell Wilcox IQHIP00 video server device.
+This is a Rollcall-based connector that allows you to monitor and configure the Snell Wilcox IQHIP00 video server device.

 ## About